specio/test-infra/images/README.md

 # Images

-Each subdirectory corresponds to an image that is automatically built and pushed to brmclare/oesdk.
+Each subdirectory corresponds to an image that is automatically built and pushed to https://hub.docker.com/u/openenclave when PRs that touch them merge using postsubmit prowjobs that run the image-builder

-# Contributing
+# Updating test-infra images

-<>
+# Testing Images